 The criteria for assessing relevant programs and services is based on extensive evidence that to be effective in reducing suicide and social and emotional wellbeing programs and services need to:

 - Prioritise Indigenous knowledge and experience

 - Respect cultural values

 - Facilitate and promote Indigenous leadership and governance

 - Promote healing

-This conceptual framework is intended as both a process guide and a ‘cultural audit’ for applying the Indigenous Evaluation principles and indicators to specific populations and issues, and specific community and organisational context.
+This conceptual framework is intended as both a process guide and a ‘cultural audit’ for applying the Indigenous Evaluation principles and indicators to specific populations issues, and community and organisational contexts.

 Importantly, the Evaluation Framework is premised on the notion put forward by key Indigenous leaders that Indigenous self-determination is both a goal and a non-negotiable right – and as such, is a fundamental principle and criteria of all research concerning Indigenous peoples and a critical indicator of social and emotional wellbeing.

 The Evaluation Framework will be used as a guide in reviewing existing programs, services, training programs and resources to assess the extent to which they are both effective and culturally appropriate.